Jump In!Get started at YeahWrite with this simple guide to our weekly challenges

 Paste that code into the HTML view of your page or blog editor.
 When you flip back to “visual” or “text” view mode, you should see the picture of the badge, which contains a link back to the current grid post.

-At the bottom of the “open” post for the grid you want to add your work to, there’s a blue button that says “InLinkz” on it.
-There may even be thumbnails of posts that are already on the grid above this button.
 Click the button and follow the instructions to add your writing.
 You’ll need the permanent URL of the page your story, poem or essay is on to do this.
 The InLinkz software will confirm that you’ve correctly added the badge before allowing you to link your writing to the grid.
+Then go look at the grid.
+You should see your own thumbnail!
+(If you don’t, drop us a line.
+We’d love to help you figure it out!)

 I know.
 This should really come before you submit, but let’s be honest: how many times have we all caught an error that we thought we’d fixed?
 The good news is that unless the grid has closed and voting has started, you’re free to fix that typo, dangling participle, broken link or weird photo in your submission.
 Reread the submission guidelines and recheck your wordcount.
 If you’re writing microprose, hand-count your words.